AckerlyXu/heima/articles/virtual-machines/windows/dotnet-core-2-architecture.md

 }
 ```

-A view of the SQL server and MusicStore database as seen in the Azure Portal.
+A view of the SQL server and MusicStore database as seen in the Azure portal.

 ![SQL Server](./media/dotnet-core-2-architecture/sql-win.png)